 Don’t throw that Sunday paper away just yet!
 If you've got a kid who thinks she's "too old" for crafts, introduce her to beautifully simple newspaper flowers.
 The craft itself takes mere minutes, but the result makes a perfect addition to backpacks, binders, hair clips, and more.

 What You Do:

-- Have you child start cut out a square from the newspaper.
-The size of the flower will naturally depend on the size of the square.
-While she can experiment with sizing, it's best to start with a medium-sized square about six inches long on each side.
+- Have you child start by cutting out a square from the newspaper.
+The size of the flower will depend on the size of the square.
+While she can experiment with sizing, it's best to start with a medium-sized square that's about 6" x 6".

 - Help her draw a spiral shape on the square that begins in the center and circles out to the square's edges.
 It does not need to be exact.
 Just make sure the looping spiral takes up the entire square.

 - Let her use scissors to cut the spiral out, beginning at the spiral's end point.